kristiania-android-course-2021/lecture8-retrofit/README.md

 * Handle the case where we try to load a comic when num goes below zero.
 * Make a prettier UI / Better UX.
 * Add functionality to swipe to the next comic instead of clicking buttons.
 * Cache comics to avoid calling the API too often.
-For example add the comics to a mutableMap and try to fetch from the map before you fetch from the API.
 * Preload the next few comics so they show up instantly instead of loading on click.

 More difficult: